Florida Power of Attorney Pamphlet

 An executor, termed a “personal representative” in Florida, is the person who takes care of another’s probate estate after that person dies.
-An agent may only take care of the principal’s affairs while the principal is alive.
+An agent may take care of the principal’s affairs only while the principal is alive.
 A personal representative may be named in a person’s will and is appointed by the court to administer the estate.

 What is the difference between a “trustee” and an “agent”?

 Like a Power of Attorney, a trust may authorize an individual (the “trustee”) to act for the maker of the trust during the maker’s lifetime.
 Like an agent, the trustee may manage the financial affairs of the maker of the trust.
-A trustee only has power over an asset that is owned by the trust.
+A trustee has power only over an asset that is owned by the trust.
 In contrast, an agent may have authority over all of the principal’s non-trust assets.
 Another important distinction is that a trustee may continue acting for the maker of the trust after the maker of the trust dies.
 In contrast, the Power of Attorney expires upon the death of the principal.
 Whether a trust or an agent is the most appropriate tool for a specific situation is a question that should be addressed to an attorney.

 What if the principal has a “guardian” appointed by the court?